canonical/platform-engineering-docs/implementation/service-health-guidance/create-dashboard.md

 ## Latency

 Latency measures how long an operation takes to complete.
-Depending on the application, this could be the time to process a request, complete a transaction, finish a job, or execute a process.
+Depending on the application, this could be the time to process a request, complete a transaction, finish a job or execute a process.
 It’s important to distinguish between the latency of successful and failed operations.

 What was considered for Synapse: 95% of HTTP requests were completed in the time displayed on the panel or less.